blockchainsllc/in3/c/signer/ledger-nano/README.md

 ===================================================================

 # Build and install ledger nano Signer app into Ledger nano s usb device
-## Once the setup is done,  go to ledger-incubed-signer folder and run:-
+Once the setup is done,  go to ledger-incubed-firmware-app folder and run:-

 $ make
 $ make load